wwcodemanila/WWCodeManila-JavaScript/wwcodemanila/about.md

 ## Manila Chapter

 [Women Who Code Manila](http://manila.womenwhocode.com/) started on January 21, 2017.
-We have conducted a lot of events like study groups, hackathon, fireside chat, etc to achieve our mission of inspiring women in the tech industry.
+We have conducted a lot of events like study groups, hackathons, fireside chats, etc. to achieve our mission of inspiring women in the tech industry.